apache/carbondata/docs/index/secondary-index-guide.md

 ```

 ## Secondary Index Introduction
-  Sencondary index tables are created as a indexes and managed as child tables internally by
+  Secondary index tables are created as indexes and managed as child tables internally by
   Carbondata.
-Users can create secondary index based on the column position in main table(Recommended
+Users can create a secondary index based on the column position in the main table(Recommended
   for right columns) and the queries should have filter on that column to improve the filter query
   performance.

-  SI tables will always be loaded non-lazy way.
+  Data refresh to the secondary index is always automatic.
 Once SI table is created, Carbondata's
   CarbonOptimizer with the help of `CarbonSITransformationRule`, transforms the query plan to hit the
   SI table based on the filter condition or set of filter conditions present in the query.
-  So first level of pruning will be done on SI table as it stores blocklets and main table/parent
+  So the first level of pruning will be done on the SI table as it stores blocklets and main table/parent
   table pruning will be based on the SI output, which helps in giving the faster query results with
   better pruning.